JuliaGraphics/Luxor.jl/docs/src/howto/colors-styles.md

 d # hide
 ```

-This conical example builds a mesh from many triangular
+The next example constructs a conical mesh from many
-patches, where each patch shows a different area of the HSB
+triangular patches, where each patch shows a different area
-color space.
-The stroked hypotrochoid is drawn using the
+of the HSB color space.
+The hypotrochoid uses the completed
-completed mesh.
+mesh when it is drawn.

 ```@example
 using Luxor, Colors